-Not far from where we are sitting a huge wombat like animal nearly 2 m tall (the largest Diprotodon weighed around 2,000kg) is tearing leafy branches off the tall broad-leaf trees.
+Not far from where we are sitting a huge wombat like animal nearly 2 m tall (Diprotodon sp.) is tearing leafy branches off the tall broad-leaf trees.
 Its slow and rhythmical chewing is suddenly disturbed by a giant goanna that runs up the diprotodon's front leg and bites savagely into the surprised animal's thick hairy neck.
-The diprotodon instinctively falls to the ground and tries to roll onto the goanna, using its enormous weight as a defense against the veracious and powerful carnivore.
+The diprotodon instinctively falls to the ground and tries to roll onto the goanna, using its enormous weight as a defence against the veracious and powerful carnivore.
 The goanna rolls clear and the two animals stand motionless in a prehistoric standoff.
-The diprotodon bellows like an angry bull and stomps with its elephantine foot.
+The diprotodon bellows like an angry bull and stomps with an elephantine foot.
 The goanna thinks better of another attack and retreats at speed into the dense undergrowth.

 This list of species mirrors the plants that make up the Brigalow dry forests of southern Queensland and northern NSW that are dominated by Brigalow, Acacia harpophylla.
 These forests remain as an example of the composition of Australia's vegetation along the eastern states before the extinction of the megafauna like the diprotodon and frequent burning caused radical changes.

 Studies of lake sediments show that a fundamental shift from forests dominated by long living acacias started around 60,000 years ago.
 At this time the fire sensitive 'dry' rainforests were replaced by plants like eucalypts, shorter lived acacias, banksias, bursarias, Tree Violet and a diverse mix of grassland plants that depend on regular burning for their long term survival.